maxmetcalfe/rede/README.md

 ### Bot brains (LLM responses)

 Whenever a bot receives a message, it now forwards its prompt plus the most recent conversation snippets to OpenAI (`gpt-5`) through the Vercel AI SDK.
-The bot-specific `llmApiKey` from `bots.json` is used for the call, and the generated reply is appended to the bot's message history automatically.
-Make sure each bot's `llmApiKey` is populated with a real API key before deploying so the brain can respond.
+The shared `OPENAI_API_KEY` powers the call unless a bot declares its own `llmApiKey` override in `bots.json`.
+The generated reply is appended to the bot's message history automatically.

 ### Bot-to-bot messaging